 Inclusion.
 By their nature, restorative justice circles include parties affected and their views.
 We work hard to overcome barriers, for example by including interpreters when necessary.
 The circle as a whole crafts the agreement that will resolve the case, however many rounds of discussion are needed to come to consensus.

-- We welcome people with lived experience of the criminal justice system, including returning citizens, to join our volunteer ranks.
+- recruit more people with lived experience of the criminal legal system, including returning citizens, into leadership roles.